jamesodhunt/procenv/README.rst

 It is useful as a test tool, to understand what environment a process runs in and for system comparison.

-``procenv`` runs on Linux, FreeBSD, NetBSD, GNU Hurd and Android.
+``procenv`` runs on Linux, FreeBSD, NetBSD, OpenBSD, GNU Hurd and Android.
 It unashamedly emulates a number of existing system utilities as it is attempting to be all-encompassing: I wrote it with the aim of being able to dump "everything" that a process may care about by simply running a single program (by default).
 Also, the line of demarcation between "process", "program" and  "system" is slightly blurry in some aspects.
 For example ``sysconf(3)`` variables could arguably be considered system attributes, but procenv shows these too since they are obviously meant to be queryable by applications.

 .. [#] If you find anything missing, please either raise a bug or send a
        patch :)